 Putting Money in Mutual Funds

 Mutual funds offer many benefits to investors, particularly to beginners who are just mastering investing basics.
 They're pretty easy to understand and allow you to diversify your investments over more companies.
-However, mutual funds also have a few serious drawbacks: they charge fees, which can eat into your profits, and they may boost your tax bill, even in a year when you don't sell shares.
+However, mutual funds also have a few serious drawbacks: they charge fees, which can eat into your profits, and with some funds, they may boost your tax bill, even in a year when you don't sell shares.